thestippe/thestippe.github.io/_drafts/statistics/instrumental_variable.md

 This method has been applied to analyze the effect of school years ($T$) on earning ($Y$).
-In this case the variable $Z$ was the assignment of some economical assistance (a voucher) to go to school.
+In this case the variable $Z$ was the assignment of some monetary assistance (a voucher) to go to school.

 One would be tempted to simply use linear regression to fit this model: